-The proposed EVI-SAM utilizes inputs from a monocular event camera, including events, images, and IMU, to simultaneously estimate the 6 DoF pose and reconstruct the 3D dense maps of the environment.
+The proposed EVI-SAM utilizes inputs from the monocular event camera, including events, images, and IMU, to simultaneously estimate the 6-DoF pose and reconstruct the 3D dense maps of the environment.
 The overview of our EVI-SAM pipeline is illustrated in Fig.~\ref{overview}.
 Our EVI-SAM consists of tracking (Section~\ref{6-Dof Pose Tracking}) and mapping (Section~\ref{3D Mapping}) modules, which operate in two parallel threads.

-The tracking module employs a hybrid framework that combines feature-based and direct-based methods to process events, enabling the estimation of 6 DoF pose.
-A sliding windows graph-based optimization framework is designed to tightly fuse the event-based geometric error (re-projection residual) and event-based photometric error (relative pose residual), along with the image-based geometric error and the IMU pre-integration.
+The tracking module employs a hybrid framework that combines feature-based and direct-based methods to process events, enabling the estimation of 6-DoF pose.
+A sliding window graph-based optimization framework is designed to tightly fuse the event-based geometric errors (re-projection residuals) and event-based photometric errors (relative pose residuals), along with the image-based geometric errors and the IMU pre-integration.

-Concurrently, the mapping module initially reconstructs the event-based semi-dense depth using a space-sweep way through the 6 DoF pose obtained from the tracking module.
+Concurrently, the mapping module initially reconstructs the event-based semi-dense depth using a space-sweep way through the 6-DoF pose obtained from the tracking module.
 Subsequently, it integrates an aligned intensity image as guidance to reconstruct the event-based dense depth and render the texture of the map (i.e., the color of 3D points).
 Finally, the TSDF-based map fusion is designed to generate a 3D global consistent texture map and surface mesh of the environment.